Mandated Services Aid

 If a school’s claim is flagged for a review, Department staff may ask for additional documentation to substantiate the claim.
 These reviews are based upon a risk based management approach that the office staff must conduct in response to an audit of the mandated services program by the New York State Comptroller.
 The goal of the review is not meant to be intrusive or to tell the administration how to run their school, but to ensure claims are filed accurately.
 A review may result in a loss, a gain, or no change at all in the expected reimbursement.
 Schools are expected to respond within a reasonable time frame to questions from staff, and are encouraged to ask follow-up questions if there is any confusion on what is being requested.
 Refusals or ignoring attempts by reviewers to ask questions will result in little progress; resolving issues promptly will result in more timely payments.

-In the 2010-2011 school year, the Mandated Services Program had seventeen mandates available for reimbursement.
+The Mandated Services Program currently has seventeen mandates available for reimbursement.
 After this introduction, we will be explaining these currently available mandates.
 As New York State revises its academic program with the Common Core Standards, this number may change.
-The Announcement of Aid document, released in June with the new Mandated Services Aid claim forms, always highlights any such changes.
+The Announcement of Aid document, normally released in June with the new Mandated Services Aid claim forms, always highlights any such changes.
 In turn, any additions, deletions or modifications will be updated here as well.

 Questions regarding eligibility for Mandated Services or a particular mandate can be directed to the Office of Grants Management at 518-474-3936 or by email.
 A listing of the mandates which are currently available, as well as a brief summary of the mandate follows.
 By clicking on the underlined title of each mandate, more information concerning the reporting requirement, staff roles, and claim reimbursement can be found.